BAIC can use Mercedes platforms to build cars

 Offering BAIC Motor entire vehicle platforms from which to build cars is a highly unusual move and underlines the severe difficulty both partners are facing.

-BAIC plans to join listed-rivals Dongfeng Motor (0489.HK) and Geely (0175.HK) through a debut on the Hong Kong stock market, most likely sometime next year once Daimler’s deal to purchase a stake has closed.
+BAIC plans to join listed-rivals Dongfeng Motor and Geely through a debut on the Hong Kong stock market, most likely sometime next year once Daimler’s deal to purchase a stake has closed.

 But hardly any BAIC cars can be found on the street given its own Chinese brand is very weak even when compared to domestic competitors.